The Best Airbnbs in Florence: For Slow Mornings, Golden Light & Rooftop Views

 Maybe it’s the golden light that seems to bounce off every terracotta rooftop at sunset, the quiet hum of early mornings before the streets are fully awake, or the feeling that art and history are simply part of everyday life here rather than something confined to museum walls.
 Whatever the magic is, Florence invites you to settle in instead of rushing through — and where you stay becomes part of that experience.

-Over time (and after far too many hours happily spent scrolling), I’ve found a collection of Airbnbs that feel less like rentals and more like beautiful Florentine homes — the kind you look forward to returning to after long dinners, spritzes in sunlit piazzas, and aimless wandering down cobblestone streets.
+Over time (and after far too many hours happily spent scrolling), I’ve found a collection of Airbnbs and vacation rentals that feel less like rentals and more like beautiful Florentine homes — the kind you look forward to returning to after long dinners, spritzes in sunlit piazzas, and aimless wandering down cobblestone streets.
 If you’re currently planning your Florence itinerary, securing accommodations early is key — especially for spring and summer travel.
 And if a vacation rental is your chosen style of stay, I hope one of the spots on this list is your perfect match!

 Penthouse in the Heart of Florence